jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 * User communities come in too late.

-* The web is getting more centralised.
-Counteracting this trend is difficult.
-Even when there's a clear goal, such as supporting de-centralised market models, it is not necessarily clear what technical path leads to such goals.
-There are also many forces that make it easier to pursue centralised models, deployment is often easier in such a model, the technologists and regulators find more easily which parties to talk to about the topic, and so on.
+* The web is getting more centralised, and counteracting this trend is difficult.
+It is not necessarily clear what technical path leads to distributed markets and de-centralized architectures, for instance.

+* There are also many forces that make it easier to pursue centralised models than other ones.
+For instance, deployment is often easier in a centralised model.
+And various business and regulatory processes work best within a small, well-defined set of entities that can interact with each other.
+This can lead to, for instance, regulators preferring a situation with a small number of entities that they can talk to, rather than a diverse set of providers.

 * It is important but hard to determine how useful new protocols are.